 What is a pre-pack administration or administration pre-pack sale?

 The company prepares itself to enter administration and sell its assets to a new company ("newco") or to an existing 3rd party company.
-This is a very powerful, far reaching process that can protect the BUSINESS, but usually the old company (oldco) is liquidated afterwards.
-See Pre Pack Administration - our guide to the pre-pack administration tool for more information.
-Alternatively call Keith Steven now on 07974 086779 to discuss how pre-pack administration may or may not work for your company?
+This is a very powerful, far reaching process that can protect the BUSINESS and be a form of business rescue, however usually the old company (oldco) is liquidated afterwards.
+See our guide on Pre Pack Administration for more information.
+Alternatively call Keith Steven on 07974 086779 to discuss how a pre-pack administration may or may not work for your company?

 Got questions?
 For answers to all these questions read our guides or call us now on 08009700539.
 Our trained, high quality advisors will help you.